Getting into the Victorian Paediatric Training Program

 • Entry into the program at Registrar level

-• Hearing from current trainees about their pathway to (and through) Paediatrics, including some advice for prospective applicants
+• Current trainees talking about their pathway to (and through) Paediatrics, including some advice for prospective applicants

-RECRUITMENT TIMELINES (for entry into the program in 2025)
+RECRUITMENT TIMELINES (for entry into the program at JRMO, SRMO and Regsitrar level in 2026)

-• All applicants advised of outcome by the end of August 2024
+• All applicants advised of the outcome of their application by the end of August 2025

 IMPORTANT INFORMATION FOR APPLICANTS REGARDING DEFERRING ENTRY